author/arg/README.md

 - `aliases` - Support for multiple aliases.
 - `allowMultipleValues` - If a flag is specified more than once, capture all values (instead of only the last one specified).
 - `options` - An array of valid values for the flag.
+- `validate` - This is a function or regular expression that determines whether the value of the flag is valid or not.
+A function receives the value as the only argument and is expected to return `true` or `false` (where `true` means the value is valid).
+If a RegExp is provided, the [RegExp.test()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/test) method is executed against the flag value.
+The validate feature is used **in addition** to other validation mechanisms (options, typing, etc).

 ### Using Individual Methods